godotengine/godot-website/collections/_article/year-in-review-2024.md

 </div>

 ## March
-In March, the Godot Foundation team assembled in San Francisco to meet community members at our biggest event booth yet.
-We shared the space with our sponsor [W4 Games](https://www.w4games.com/) and an amazing lineup of [Godot-powered games](https://godotengine.org/article/gdc-2024-godot-games/) that we had the pleasure of inviting to join us at GDC.
+In March, the Godot Foundation team assembled in San Francisco to meet community members at our biggest event booth yet, in the expo hall of the annual Game Developer Conference (GDC).
+We shared the space with our sponsor [W4 Games](https://www.w4games.com/) and an amazing lineup of [Godot-powered games](https://godotengine.org/article/gdc-2024-godot-games/) that we had the pleasure of inviting.

 <img alt="Group picture at the GDC booth" src="/storage/blog/year-in-review-2024/gdc.webp"/>

-We had a great time, both on the event grounds and at our own gatherings, and made sure to recount our full experience in a [blog post](https://godotengine.org/article/gdc-2024-retrospective/) — see you next year?
+We had a great time, both on the event grounds and at our own gatherings, and made sure to recount our full experience in a [retrospective blog post](https://godotengine.org/article/gdc-2024-retrospective/) — see you next year?

 <div class="year-2024-game">
   <div class="year-2024-game-image">